microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 -   See [Install extensions from Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/marketplace/install-extension?view=azure-devops&tabs=browser) for steps on how to install an extension to your organization.

-Reference this extension in your Azure pipelines with the snippets on this page.
+Reference this extension in your Azure pipelines by adding the relevant YAML file using the snippets on this document as guidance.

 -   See [task.json](https://github.com/microsoft/accessibility-insights-action/blob/main/packages/ado-extension/task.json) for option descriptions.

+Note: we also support adding the task via the classic pipeline interface in Azure DevOps.

 ### Basic template